 Arriving at the Pump Station access point on Rivermont Road on the afternoon of December 6th, 2019, I got out of my car and headed for the trail.
 The day was cool and drizzly, with an abundance of clouds and occasional outbursts of rain, especially toward the end of my hike.
 But despite this, I felt a sense of excitement that I always get when I visit this particular stretch of Eno River State Park.

 Hiking east along Rivermont Road, I soon came to a bridge over Nancy Rhodes Creek, which runs north to the ruins of the Durham Pump Station.
-Stopping on the bridge, I took some video of Nancy Rhodes Creek, which I’ve incorporated into a short preview below (less than a minute long).
+Stopping on the bridge, I took some video of Nancy Rhodes Creek, which I’ve incorporated into a short preview below.

 Joining Pump Station Trail, I turned to my left and started hiking north.
 Pines, oaks, and beeches lined the trail and sometimes even sprouted from the middle of it, giving this section of Eno River State Park a greater feeling of wilderness, despite the presence of the most conspicuous ruins in the entire park.

 With excitement percolating in the back of my mind, I reached the first sign of the Durham Pump Station.